 - Army Painter

 - Vallejo Game Colour

 That's just a small sample.
 Scary, isn't it?
-Just think of all those models bought, half-assed started and then sold on - yes; everything on that list with the exception of the D&D Drizzt novels got sold.
+Just think of all those models bought, half-assed started and then sold on - yes; everything on that list (with the exception of the D&D Drizzt novels) got sold - some multiple times.
 I dread to think how much money was wasted there.